tinymce/angular-textbox.io/readme.md

 Implementing this custom directive is straightforward and simple.

 ####Add the Textbox.io files to your project
 Textbox.io itself has a set of files that need to be available in your application in order for the directive to function properly.
-When you download Textbox.io you need to place the Where you place them is up to you and there seems to be a multitude of "best practices" for how to organize your files in an Angular project.
-We will not attempt to tell you **where** to place the files but make sure you load the files in your main html page!
+When you download Textbox.io you need to place the `textboxio` folder somewhere that is accessible to the user's browser at runtime.
+You need to make sure you have a `<script>` tag in your page that loads the `textboxio.js` JavaScript file.
+The remainder of this document assumes the Textbox.io files are in a web-accessible location and you already have a `<script>` tag in place loading the `textboxio.js` JavaScript file

-####Add the files to your project
+####Add the files from angular-textbox.io to your project
 The 3 files provided need to be available to your application.
 Where you place them is up to you and there seems to be a multitude of "best practices" for how to organize your files in an Angular project.
 We will not attempt to tell you **where** to place the files but make sure you load the files in your main html page!

 ####Add a `ephox.textboxio` module dependency to your application's module